henrik-andersen/henrik-andersen/README.md

 ---
 Research Assistant | Chemnitz University of Technology | Institute of Sociology

 I am currently working on my doctoral thesis which is on panel regression in the structural equation modeling framework.
-I am also interested in and have working on projects focusing on social desirability and pseudo-opinions in surveys.
+I am also interested in and have worked on projects focusing on social desirability bias and pseudo-opinions in surveys.

 The files for my most recent articles can be found on github: